-QuantiFast Multiplex RT-PCR Kits can be used with all types of probe.
-This handbook contains optimized protocols for use with TaqMan probes, a major type of sequence-specific probe used in quantitative, real-time PCR (see below).
-For more details on sequence-specific probes, and their design and handling, see Appendix A, page 44.
+The QuantiFast Probe RT-PCR Plus Kit can be used with all types of probes.
+This handbook contains optimized protocols for use with TaqMan® probes (e.g., QuantiFast Probe Assays), a major type of sequence-specific probe used in quantitative, real time PCR (see below).